bowman2001/perplexdoc/content/doc/site/navigation/index.md

 This example has only one entry, but you may add as many as you can reasonably fit into the layout.

+### Simple Icons

 You can use any icon name from [Simple Icons](https://simpleicons.org) as a value for the `pre` parameter.

+The icons are open-source but you have to consider potential legal restrictions for their use from the corporations or organizations they represent.
+{.box-danger}

 You can place additional icons in the new folder `assets/svg/simple-icons` in your project root.
 They are included with their base filename as a value for `pre`.

 ### Icon design {.h-p .h-info}
 The Simple Icons project follows specific layout principles which additional icons should also adhere to: